 Come watch all our performing arts quartets (18 of them) and choruses (3 of them) perform on the big stage!
 These groups from all over the world have been practicing all week and are ready to show what they have been working on!

-Come watch our HU men’s chorus, women’s chorus, Next Generation chorus, Double Date quartet, a few surprise groups, and our very special guests, our 2018 international quartet champions, After Hours.
+Come watch our HU men’s chorus, women’s chorus, Next Generation chorus, and a few surprise groups.
 Yes, you can stay for ice cream after...our treat.

 HU Men’s, Women’s, and Next Generation Choruses

-Join our HU men’s or HU women’s chorus Monday - Friday, from 1 pm to 3 pm, and sing on the Saturday night show!
+Join our HU men’s or HU women’s chorus Monday - Friday and sing on the Saturday Night Show!
 This is for our local folks who can spend a week on campus but can find 2 hours a day to sing in a world class group, directed by world class leaders.
 Heads up..
 This local ticket does not include food or dorm… it’s a chance to drive in and sing, then return home.

 I'm not attending with my quartet or chorus, but I want to sing in a group.
 What can I do?